 MAT for In-Service Teachers

-The Master of Arts in Teaching (MAT) - In-Service track is designed for students who are currently teaching and need to advance a Provisional license.
+The Master of Arts in Teaching (MAT) In-Service track is designed for students who are currently teaching and need to advance a Provisional license.
 Students will earn a master’s degree in teaching.
 Initial licensure is obtained through an employment-based practicum outside of the MAT program.
 Students pursuing this option will apply to the MAT Non-Licensure track and follow the course sequence below.

 - EDU 510 Psychological and Social Foundations of Education

-- EDU 511 Culturally Relevant Curriculum and Instruction (Field Based Experience 1, 30 hours)
+- EDU 511 Culturally Relevant Curriculum and Instruction (Co-requisite: EDU 536 Field-Based Experience 1, 30 hours)

-- EDU 525 Critical Literacies or EDU 552 Sheltered English Immersion (Field Based Experience 3, 30 hours)
+- EDU 525 Critical Literacies or EDU 552 Sheltered English Immersion (Co-requisite: EDU 538 Field-Based Experience 3, 30 hours)

 - EDU 601 Sociocultural and Political Contexts of Education

 - 4 Graduate-level Content Courses